Sub-Earth: Characteristics

 Sub-Earth exoplanets are among the most difficult type to detect because their small sizes and masses produce the weakest signals.
 Despite the difficulty, one of the first exoplanets found was a sub-Earth around a millisecond pulsar PSR B1257+12.
 The smallest known is WD 1145+017 b with a size of 0.15 Earth radii, or somewhat smaller than Pluto.
 However, WD 1145+017 b is not massive enough to qualify as a sub-Earth classical planet and is instead defined as a minor, or dwarf, planet.
 It is orbiting within a thick cloud of dust and gas as chunks of itself continually break off to then spiral in towards the star, and within around 5,000 years it will have more-or-less disintegrated.

 The Kepler space telescope opened up a new realm of sub-Earth discoveries.
 On January 10, 2012, Kepler discovered the first three sub-Earths around an ordinary star, Kepler-42.
 As of June 2014, Kepler has 45 confirmed planets that are smaller than Earth, with 17 of them being smaller than 0.8 R_{ⴲ}.
 In addition, there are over 310 planet candidates with an estimated radius of <1 R_{ⴲ}, with 135 of them being smaller than 0.8 R_{ⴲ}.

-There is suspected to be a sub-Earth orbiting Proxima Centauri, the closest star to the Sun.
-The mass of Proxima d is believed to be between that of Mars and Venus.
+There is a confirmed sub-Earth orbiting Proxima Centauri, the closest star to the Sun.
+The mass of Proxima d is believed to be between that of Mars and Venus, over 0.26 Earth masses.